Are you looking to become a used boat owner but don’t know the first thing about used pontoon boats?

 - Rotten flooring

 If you see furniture or carped ripped up, walk away.
 Those things are expensive to fix unless you can do it yourself.
 I wrote an article about changing the boat carped if you are interested in learning more.

 Also, look around for any mold and mildew.
-That is typically a sign of a poorly taken care vessel.
+That is typically a sign of poorly taken care of the vessel.
 Just make sure that what you are looking at is actual mold and not dirt that you can easily clean.

 If you don’t look closely enough, you might potentially be walking away from a great deal when all the boat needs is a good carpet cleaning.